-U.S.-41 enters Florida near the Georgia border in Jennings.
-It meanders south to Tampa, where it continues on to Naples and then across the state to Miami.
+U.S. Highway 41 enters Florida near the Georgia state line in Jennings.
+It meanders more than 212 miles south to Tampa, where it continues on to Naples and then across the state to Miami.

 This highway was one of the earliest roads that funneled motorists from the American Midwest to Florida.
 It goes through some historic areas that you would never see if you stay on I-75.

-Here are some of the towns you will pass through on this route: White Springs, Lake City, High Springs, Williston, Rainbow Springs, Inverness, Floral City, Brooksville, and Tampa.
+Here are some of the towns you will pass through on this route: Jennings, White Springs, Lake City, High Springs, Williston, Dunnellon, Rainbow Springs, Inverness, Floral City, Brooksville, and Tampa.

 JENNINGS is the first town you come to in Florida after crossing south on US-41.
-It's northern city limit line actually touches the Georgia border.
+It's northern city limit line actually touches the Georgia state line.
 There is still one building up there that the state line runs through.
 Maybe it's this old bar.

 FLORAL CITY is a tiny unincorporated community at the south end of the Lake Tsala Apopka chain.
 It has some of the best canopied roads in the state.
-Click on photo for more info.
+Click on photo for more about Floral City.

 BROOKSVILLE is an old town with a Southern heritage that is the crossroads for US-41, US-98, and State Road 50.
 It has many preserved old southern homes.
 Click on photo for more about Brooksville.

 TAMPA is a huge urban city in the middle of a metropolitan area of 2.8 million people.
 It is loaded with history since it was one of the first places settled in this part of Florida.
 Click on photo for more about Tampa.